ultraleap/UnrealPlugin/README.md

 ### Prerequisites

 *N.B.
-This plugin only supports 64-bit Windows builds*
+This plugin only supports 64-bit Windows, Android and Linux builds*

 To use this Plugin you will need the following: